oroinc/documentation/user_guide/channel_guide.rst

 You can define basic Channel details in the *General* tab.

-You must define three obligatory fields for your Channel in the *General* tab.
+You must define three obligatory fields for the Channel:

-- *Status* (1): is a drop-down with two available values:
+- Status

 |S03|